jpinnamraju/CICI/resources/index.md

   dynaswap/dynaswap-omrs/omod/src/main/webapp/ - contains information for the web app including the Django Code

-  dynaswap/dynaswap-omrs/omod/src/main/webapp/requirements.txt – lists the dependencies needed for the VM along with their correct versions.
+  dynaswap/dynaswap-omrs/omod/src/main/webapp/requirements.txt-lists the dependencies needed for the VM along with their correct versions.

   Manage.py - connects Django web app to the openMRS data

 Shell-scripts: This folder includes all the shell scripts that will be used in the project.
 Currently includes add users script which add users and their public keys on startup to a VM.